There are three kinds of criticism

 *

-If you begin your thinking in submission, even to healthy logical rules, instead of starting divergent, you are doomed to only find in the end what you knew already.
+If you begin your thinking in submission, even to healthy logical rules, instead of starting divergent and unfettered, you are doomed to only find in the end what was known already.
 You will have to grow old before you earn the right to think.
-And then, the experts will still explain you that you did not understand.
+And even then, the experts will still explain you that you did not understand.

 *

-Good judgment follows, after the anarchic choices of criticism and it is still not by the book; if your judgment is to be good, it embraces complex, contradictory, incomplete knowledge, the one we have in our real life.
-Its point of view is not objective precision.
-What counts most for good judgment are preferences, norms and values of the human person not of scientific truth or logic.
-Certainly, ideas should follow and be consistent but the aim is in the good sense of the content not the perfection of the form.
+I hope not to be misunderstood: good, reasonable judgement follows necessarily after the anarchic choices of criticism in the mind.
+However, even then it is still not by the book; if your judgement is to be good, it embraces complex, contradictory, incomplete knowledge, human imperfection and social context the one we have in our real life.
+The point of view of practical good judgement is not objective precision but relevance to objectives, occasions and persons.
+What counts finally for good judgement are preferences, norms and values of the human persons not of scientific truth or logic which constrain them.
+Certainly, ideas should follow and be consistent but the aim is in the good sense of the content and practice, not the perfection of the form.

 *